ReactiveBayes/GraphPPL.jl/docs/src/plugins/node_id.md

 end
 ```

-In this example we have created three `Normal` factor nodes and would like to access the one which has been created within the `submodel`.
+In this example we have created three `Normal` factor nodes and would like to discern between them using only the `NodeData`.
 To do that, we need to instantiate our model with the [`GraphPPL.NodeIdPlugin`](@ref) plugin.

 ```@example plugin-node-id